Hoover, Alabama Therapists

 If Hoover’s median household income is significantly higher than the national rate, and its poverty rate is relatively lower, then poverty—which is usually the greatest risk factor for mental illness—can be ruled out as a major contributing factor to the area’s mental health concern.
 However, that doesn’t mean that the area is without risk factors.
 Some plausible reasons for Hoover’s high mental illness rates are as follows:

-• Weather: Because it is located in the heart of Tornado Alley, Hoover and its residents are no stranger to the loss and devastation that severe storms can bring.
+• Weather: Because it is located in the heart of Tornado Alley, Hoover and its residents are no strangers to the loss and devastation that severe storms can bring.
 The destruction and death caused by tornados can cause depression and financial distress, while the anticipation of a tornado may cause anxiety.

-• High Population Density: Studies show that risk factors for major mental illnesses such as anxiety disorders, mood disorders and psychotic disorders are higher in cities and areas with high population density.
+• High Population Density: Studies show that risk factors for major mental illnesses such as anxiety disorders, mood disorders, and psychotic disorders are higher in cities and areas with high population density.

 • Veterans: A large percentage of Military veterans call Hoover home.
-Hoover has a greater share of WWII, Korean War and post-2000 Gulf War vets than the United States as a whole.
+Hoover has a greater share of WWII, Korean War, and post-2000 Gulf War vets than the United States as a whole.
 It also has a large share of Vietnam vets.
-Military veterans are known to exhibit several mental health concerns including PTSD, depression, anxiety, aggression and others.
+Military veterans are known to exhibit several mental health concerns including PTSD, depression, anxiety, aggression, and others.

 The Mental Health Crisis in Alabama